le0m/enginez/docs/state.md

 Stores current game state.

-- map of each layer, with objects for each cell
+- map of each layer, with objects for each tile
-- methods to get/set a cell's state
+- methods to get/set a tile state
 - use localStorage to save/load